 Getting your embedded system product to market fast is important.
 But getting to market fast without a secure design and a plan for managing future vulnerabilities is a huge mistake.
-If you design, build and support products with embedded Linux using Yocto, it’s important to evaluate security of your system from the point of view of the end customer who will deploy it.

 After Notification: The Next Steps

-In a previous blog, we covered how Timesys handles security monitoring and notification of open source software vulnerabilities, how to generate reports on demand for the current state of a Yocto or Factory build on the desktop, and how to view, generate, and subscribe for reports on the web.
-If you missed it, now would be a good time to catch up before reading this post, because the next steps cover what to do with the information contained in those reports.
-Specifically, you may have the following questions:
+In a previous blog, we covered how Timesys handles security monitoring and notification of open source software vulnerabilities, how to generate reports on demand for the current state of a Yocto, Buildroot or Factory build on the desktop, and how to view and generate reports on the web.
+If you missed it, now would be a good time to catch up before reading this post, because the next steps cover what to do …

 Security Is Important